-Congratulations on joining the 2020 OSU Extension Master Gardener program!
-We look forward to having you become a part of the Extension family!
+Congratulations on joining the OSU Extension Master Gardener program!
+We look forward to having you become a part of the Extension community!
 The purpose of this page is to provide answers to frequently asked questions and serve as a reference during your first year in the program.
 Please explore other pages on the website for volunteer opportunities and general references on the Master Gardener program.
 Enjoy your Master Gardener Journey!

 Membership in county Master Gardener Associations

 The Oregon Master Gardener Association (OMGA), a statewide 501(c)(3) nonprofit organization, was formed in 1982 to enhance and support the activities of Oregon’s Extension Master Gardener Program.
 OMGA and its county chapter associations enhance and support the OSU Extension Master Gardener Program by assisting in the continuing education of Master Gardeners, providing educational programs to members at monthly meetings, and organizing other education events such as educational symposia, garden tours, and nursery visits.
 OMGA chapters also serve as a social center for Master Gardeners, and as a clearinghouse for projects and planning of OSU-sanctioned educational outreach programs.